 A prepaid debit card, unlike a traditional debit card, is not tied to a bank account.
 When you use a prepaid debit card, you are spending money already loaded onto the card.
-Some prepaid debit cards, like GoHenry, come with lots of extra features for parents and kids.
-Keep on reading to know the key differences between a prepaid debit card and a bank account.
+Some prepaid kids' debit cards, like GoHenry, come with lots of extra features for parents and kids.
+Keep on reading to learn the key differences between a prepaid debit card and a bank account.

 What is a prepaid debit card?